stevebuik/Stu/README.md

 ## Usage

+**Prerequisite**

+Stu assumes you have already generated one or more snapshots.
+These are typically in the .shadow-cljs/release-snapshots/<app name> directory.
+To generate snapshot(s) you invoke

+`(shadow/release-snapshot :app {:tag "0.8"})` with your own tag or...

+`(shadow/release-snapshot :app {})` to generate a *latest* snapshot.

+In future this manual step [will be automated](https://github.com/stevebuik/Stu/issues/2) into another CLI by some genius developer whose help will be greatly appreciated.

+**Illumination**

+To generate the html report, use the *illuminate* CLI.

 `lein run -m stu.illuminate` invokes the command line with default args.

 `lein run -m stu.illuminate -h` provides docs and default values for args.